Ashley Peternella

-Ashley Peternella (born in Oranjestad, Aruba - June 27, 1992) is a Aruban TV presenter for OUTtv, former Mister World Netherlands 2019 and Mr Gay Aruba.
+Ashley Peternella (born June 27, 1992) is an Aruban tv host and beauty pageant titleholder.
+He hosted OUTtv and also was crowned Mister World Netherlands 2019 and Mr Gay Aruba.

 Television

 On June 30, 2019, Ashley appeared in the Dutch version of The Big Audition on NPO3.
 He was auditioning for the role of TV presenter for the European Gay Lifestyle network OUTtv.
 Ashley was named one of the winners of the audition and was offered a contract with the network.

-Mr Gay World
+Mr Gay World 2013

 As Mr Gay Aruba he competed in the Mr Gay World 2013 competition held in Antwerp, Belgium.
 He placed as 3rd runner-up and won the sports challenge award.